dreadwrr/Recentchanges/README.md

 </p><br>
 if encountering gpg key issues or some other problem try recentchanges reset.
 Which can be added to path from setup button <br><br>

+## Troubleshooting

+before installation and setup up want to cover steps to do in case of other cases that could be encountered. <br>
+I will do my best to automate the most with recentchanges reset <br><br>

+This applies to GPG4Win <br>
+If it says cannot open instance of qt and then no pinentry it is a condition in windows where the agent wasnt fully activated and can be resovled with: <br><br>

+from in Kleopatra - Tools - Restart Background Processes

 if python is installed. <br><br>
 If you dont have python installed there is a Windows setup version available <br>
 # Installation